Jpreet927/Rock-Paper-Scissors/README.md

 #

-# This application allows the user to play Rock, Paper, & Scissors with a computer.
+This application allows the user to play Rock, Paper, & Scissors with a computer.

-# The user will input their move, and a move will be randomly generated from the computer.
+Click on any of the icons to select your move.
+The computers move will be randomly generated, and the score will increase accordingly.

-# The winner is decided once either party reaches a score of 3.
+The winner is decided once either party reaches a score of 5.